TUD-OS/M3/README.md

 -----------

 [1] Nils Asmussen, Marcus Völp, Benedikt Nöthen, Hermann Härtig, and Gerhard Fettweis. *M3: A Hardware/Operating-System Co-Design to Tame Heterogeneous Manycores*.
-To appear in the proceedings of the Twenty-first International Conference on Architectural Support for Programming Languages and Operating Systems, April 2016.
+In Proceedings of the Twenty-first International Conference on Architectural Support for Programming Languages and Operating Systems, pages 189-203, April 2016.

 [2] Oliver Arnold, Emil Matus, Benedikt Nöthen, Markus Winter, Torsten Limberg, and Gerhard Fettweis. *Tomahawk: Parallelism and Heterogeneity in Communications Signal Processing MPSoCs*.
 ACM